zeebe-io/zeebe-modeler/docs/README.md

 # Docs

-Developer documentation for the Camunda Modeler.
+Developer documentation for the Zeebe Modeler.

 ### [Element Templates](./element-templates)